dfilan/dfilan.github.io/_posts/2021-11-21-meta_puzzle.md

 _This post was inspired by the Raymond Smullyan book [The Riddle of Scheherazade](https://www.penguinrandomhouse.com/books/169727/the-riddle-of-scheherazade-by-raymond-smullyan/)._

 This post will be structured into three puzzles: first, a puzzle to warm up, then a meta-puzzle about the first puzzle.
 I strongly encourage you to give your best shot at the first puzzle---it is achievable, and the rest of the post will spoil the solution.
-I also encourage you to try the second puzzle before reading my solution.
+I also encourage you to try the meta-puzzle before reading my solution.

 ## The puzzle